Toddler shot near Auto Zone in New Orleans

-NEW ORLEANS — The New Orleans Police Department is investigating a shooting near an Auto Zone involving a toddler near South Claiborne Avenue and General Taylor Street, according to a press release.
+NEW ORLEANS — The New Orleans Police Department is investigating a shooting near an Auto Zone involving a toddler near South Claiborne Avenue and General Taylor Street.

-Police responded to calls of a shooting at around 3:58 p.m.
-Sunday afternoon.
+Police say they responded to calls of a shooting at around 3:58 p.m.
+Sunday.

 Witnesses said that a three-year-old was shot.
 Police have said that a "male juvenile" sustained a gunshot wound but did not specify the age of the victim.